icons

 Step 4: Dry

 Thoroughly dry the brass item with a clean, dry cloth.
-Make sure to remove all moisture, especially in any crevices or designs.
-This is important because water left on brass can lead to tarnishing.
-Once the brass is dry, buff it with a second dry cloth for a nice shine.
+Ensure that all moisture is removed, especially from any crevices or intricate designs.
+Once the brass is dry, buff it with a second dry cloth.

 2. With Lemon and Baking Soda